NLeSC/guide/projects/project_reviews.md

 * Presentation by the PI (20 minutes)
 * Presentation eScience Engineer (20 minutes)  including description of role and deliverables.
 * Discussion (40 minutes)
-* Summary, actionpoints and conclusions.
+* Summary, action points and conclusions.